At a glance…

 Weather and climate: The climate in Jamaica is typical of a Caribbean climate - warm days year-round with rainy winters and dry summers.
 The pleasant Jamaican climate makes travel possible at any time of the year.
 The rainy season is generally from May to November.
 Average temperatures in Jamaica range between 70°F and 80°F (21°C to 28°C), with July and August being the hottest months and February the coolest.

-Volunteers must be over 18 years of age at the beginning of the program unless volunteering with a guardian who is 18 or older.
 Volunteers must speak English.
 Volunteers must provide a recent criminal background check.
 Volunteers must have adequate travel insurance.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.